 For hiring non-skilled workers on a Macau work visa, employers are given a particular quota per position that needs to be filled with non-resident workers.
 These workers are not specifically identified in the quota assigned.
 This quota is decided by the Human Resources Bureau by taking into account a number of factors, such as the employer’s good standing, the working conditions arranged for the non-resident workers, the amount of local hiring done by the employer, and any insufficiencies existing in the applicable market.

 Per the Administrative Regulation 17/2004, an exception is made for certain cases where a non-resident can work in Macau without obtaining a specific Macau work visa or work permit.
 When a local company from Macau enters into an international agreement with a company from overseas to provide periodic and specific services related to managerial, supervision, or technical positions, this condition is applicable.
 However, this exception is subject to a maximum working time limit of 45 days (consecutive or alternate during a period of six months).
 To get this benefit, the overseas company needs to be registered with the Macau Tax Bureau and have a log that maintains the record of the days when the agreed services have been rendered.

 Thinking of doing business in Macau?

-As a Professional Employer Organization (PEO), our company can assist your business growth in Macau by taking care of processes like recruiting, onboarding, payroll, management of employees on your behalf.
+As a Macau PEO & Employer of Record, our company can assist your business growth in Macau by taking care of processes like recruiting, onboarding, payroll, management of employees on your behalf.
 In addition to arranging visas and immigration requirements, we ensure that all processes are compliant with local Macau labor and employment laws, and are able to spare your team from the administrative and legal hassles that get in the way of your operations.
 For specific advice on your situation, contact the team at New Horizons Global Partners today.